It's My Turn (film)

 It's My Turn is a 1980 American romantic comedy-drama film starring Jill Clayburgh, Michael Douglas, and Charles Grodin.

-The film was directed by Claudia Weill and written by Eleanor Bergstein, and received mostly negative reviews from film critics, resulting in a Worst Screenplay Razzie nomination.
+The film was directed by Claudia Weill and written by Eleanor Bergstein, and received mostly negative reviews from film critics, resulting in a Golden Raspberry Award for Worst Screenplay nomination.

 Plot

 Kate Gunzinger is a mathematics professor at a Chicago university.
 She lives with divorcé Homer, in a comfortable but not terribly passionate relationship.

 Kate travels to New York for a job interview and to attend the wedding of her widowed father Jacob.
 She is offered the job, though it does not look promising, as she will not be able to continue doing research.
 She meets the bride Emma Lewin's son, Ben, a former professional baseball player.

 Ben is married, but a relationship develops with Kate.
 He takes her to Yankee Stadium for an old-timers' game, and after the game they sleep together.
 Kate goes back to Chicago and breaks up with Homer.
 She returns to work, where she is greeted with a gift sent by Ben.